jbeluch/xbmcswift2/docs/quickstart.rst

         ]
         return plugin.finish(items)

-As you can see, the URL is a direct link to a video asset, we are not calling ``url_for``.
+As you can see, the URL value for *path* is a direct link to a video asset, we are not calling ``url_for``.
 If you need to use XBMC's ``setResolveUrl`` functionality, see the patterns section for ``plugin.set_resolved_url``.